-When you open the Documents branch, you see all project documents on the first level, followed by codes that have been applied to the document on the second level, and the quotations coded with those codes on the third level.
+When you open the 'Documents' branch, you see the documents of your project on the first level.
+On the next level, you see the codes that have been applied to the document.
+On the third level, you see the guotations coded with those codes.